Lariam Side Effects

 Generic Name: mefloquine

-Note: This document contains side effect information about mefloquine.
-Some of the dosage forms listed on this page may not apply to the brand name Lariam.
+Note: This page contains side effects data for the generic drug mefloquine.
+It is possible that some of the dosage forms included below may not apply to the brand name Lariam.

 For the Consumer

 As well as its needed effects, mefloquine (the active ingredient contained in Lariam) may cause unwanted side effects that require medical attention.

 If any of the following side effects occur while taking mefloquine, check with your doctor immediately:Rare

 - Aching joints and muscles

 - blistering, loosening, peeling, or redness of the skin

 - hallucinations (seeing, hearing, or feeling things that are not there)

 - irregular, pounding, slow, or fast heartbeat or pulse